bigfix/developer.bigfix.com/site/reference/world.md

 # com handler task action type : task action type

-Returns a &amp;#39;task action type&amp;#39; corresponding to a task that activates a COM handler.
+Returns a &#39;task action type&#39; corresponding to a task that activates a COM handler.

 # component : component

 Is an iterated property.
-The MacOS supports software &amp;quot;components&amp;quot;, for example QuickTime codecs.
+The MacOS supports software "components", for example QuickTime codecs.
 This iterator can examine the components that are available.

 # component folder : folder